a42qc/Born2beRoot/evaluation.md

 #### Explain the basic fonctioning of the virtual machine.

 #### Why did I choose Debian instead of CentOS?
   - Debian is recommanded for beginner.
-It's easier to install, configure and upgrade.
-It's stable and there is a lot of packages too.
+    - It's easier to install, configure and upgrade.
+    - It has a GUI (graphical user interface)
+    - Kali, Ubuntu, Mint, Parrot are Debian-based Linux distributions.
+  - CentOS is mostly recommanded for advanced users.
+    - It is more stable and has less updates.
+    - GUI exists, but it's better to use command lines.
+    - It comes recommended for users or small businesses that want to set up a server for file sharing, web hosting, and other enterprise-level tasks.
+    - CentOS is RedHat-bases Linux distributions like Rocky, Fedora, Oracle.

 #### What is a virtual machine?
-  - A Virtual Machine (VM) is the **same thing than other physical computer** (laptop, smart phone or server).
-It has a CPU, memory, disks to store your files, and can connect to the internet if needed.
-While the parts that make up your computer (called hardware) are physical and tangible, VMs are often thought of as virtual computers or software-defined **computers within physical servers, existing only as code**.
+  - A Virtual Machine (VM) is the **same thing than other physical computer** (laptop, smart phone or server). (emulation)
+  - It has a CPU, memory, disks to store your files, and can connect to the internet if needed.
+  - While the parts that make up your computer (called hardware) are physical and tangible, VMs are often thought of as virtual computers or software-defined **computers within physical servers, existing only as code**.

 #### Here are a few ways virtual machines are used/purpose :
   - Building and deploying apps to the cloud.